vernonclarke/SPNfinal/README.md

 ## Running the Models

-The following sections explain the inital set up required and instructions to create the simulations used to create the figures found in the ms
+The following sections explain the inital set up required and instructions to create simulations subsequently used to generate figures.

 ### Getting Started